 Did your business incur and report a loss for tax year 2013?
 By now, you’ve probably made the decision of whether to carry the loss forward to future tax years or back to a prior tax year.
 Here’s a quick overview of carrybacks and carryforwards.

-Every year we add new clients to our firm, usually the client is looking for a change because their taxman, tax preparer, bookkeeper, CPA (Certified Public Accountant) or EA (Enrolled Agent), has retired, or passed away, or sold their practice or just need a more attention and better one-on-one tax advice.
+Every year we add new clients to our Whittier, Los Angeles, CA firm, usually the client is looking for a change because their taxman, tax preparer, bookkeeper, CPA (Certified Public Accountant) or EA (Enrolled Agent), has retired, or passed away, or sold their practice / business or just need a more attention and better one-on-one tax advice.

 If your taxman, tax preparer, bookkeeper, CPA or EA, is no longer meeting your needs, we provide a complimentary 15 minutes to get to know our tax firm.
 Our clients enjoy working with our boutique tax firm for these main reasons:

 - Clients always deal with Mike Habib directly, the principal of the firm,

-- Clients trust our A+ Better Business Bureau rating, and our firm’s endorsement by financial guru Former Dave Ramsey ELP 2012-2019,
+- Clients trust our A+ Better Business Bureau rating, and our firm is former Dave Ramsey ELP 2012-2019,

 - Clients get outstanding service and specialized tax knowledge and expert advice.